TSA-SAUSS/UninstallBloatware/README.md

 To get started using this module, check out UninstallBloatwareSample.ps1 and customize it to meet your needs.

+## Usage - InTune

+To use this module with InTune, see the instructions here: https://github.com/TSA-SAUSS/UninstallBloatware/blob/main/InTune.md

 ## Parameters

 ### BloatwaresAppx - Uninstall Appx Packages by Name